MieszkoN/EOPSY/README.md

 # EOPSY
-Tasks done within Operating Systems course on WUT.
+Tasks done within Operating Systems course.
+1. The first project was about creating two shell scripts to modify file names using sed patterns and recursion.